EYTcodz/EYTcodz/README.md

 - 👀 I’m interested in workingout,hustling and programming aswell
 - 🌱 I’m currently learning html,css,javascript
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me eyu_188 my insta
+- 📫 How to reach me eyu_188 my instagram
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: i like music

 <!---